OCA/account-analytic/account_asset_analytic/README.rst

 ======================

-This module allows you to define an analytic account per asset and creates expenses moves with that analytic account instead of the analytic account per category, as the standard does.
+This module allows you to define an analytic account per asset and creates expenses or depreciations moves (according to category type) with that analytic account instead of the analytic account per category, as the standard does.

 It also propagates analytic account from invoice line to analytic account line.